The answer to this commonly asked question…

 - Going to Court, where you need legal advisors and Barristers to represent you

 You can see from this cost and time breakdown that there are many benefits if you can remain amicable.

 However, this is not possible in every situation — and there’s definitely no one-size-fits-all when it comes to separation.

 Sometimes it will be necessary to go to Court for a fair and equitable outcome.
 But we believe this should be a last resort.
 So do all the Family Lawyers in our network.

 Our 5-minute Q&A is designed to help you figure that out and put you in contact with experts to guide you through the maze.

 What is the average cost of a divorce or separation in Australia?

 According to Money Magazine, the average cost is between $50,000 and $100,000 and can take up to 3 years if going through to Court.

-The alternative, done through a fair and equitable pathway such as Guided Separation™, can cost as little at $5,000-$15,000 and be resolved quickly and amicably with the decisions in your hands.
+The alternative, done through a fair and equitable pathway such as Guided Separation, can cost as little at $4000 per person (including Court and filing costs).